anontechnology/vault-python-sdk/README.md

 ### Attribute Definitions

-[Attributes](https://docs.anontech.io/glossary/attribute/) define an object, housing all relevant metadata for the key.
-This is how Tags and Regulations become associated with attributes.
-Attributes can be comprised of a schema to further break down the structure of the value of the Attribute.
+[Attribute definitions](https://docs.anontech.io/glossary/attribute/) define an object that contains all relevant metadata for attributes with a given `key`.
+This is how tags and regulations become associated with attributes.
+Attributes can contain a schema to further break down the structure of their value.
 Display names and hints can also be added to the Attribute Definition for ease of use and readability.

 #### Storing an Attribute Definition in the Vault